willwinberg/bluetube-vanilla/README.md

 ## TODO:

+- make all errors in span with class
 - processing, comments, need Sanitizer
 - disabled submitting of unchanged forms
 - consolidate all html into render methods